- Who We Are

 Board of Directors

-The SCAN Foundation draws on the vast experience and vision of our distinguished Board to help us set a course for advancing the development of a sustainable continuum of care for seniors.
-Our Board members include leaders of industry, eminent scholars, esteemed doctors, lawyers and leaders of national nonprofit organizations.
+The SCAN Foundation draws on the vast experience and strategic vision of our distinguished Board to help us set a course for advancing a coordinated and easily navigated system of high-quality services for older adults that preserve dignity and independence.
+Our Board members include leaders of industry, media, academia, clinical care, law, and national nonprofit organizations.

 Ms. Cain has a 35 year career in the health care industry including positions as Chief Executive Officer, President, Senior Vice President and Executive Vice President spanning both privately held and Fortune 500 companies.
 She has particular expertise in government health care programs, managed care, leadership and strategy, and corporate governance.
 Currently she is chair of the board of The SCAN Foundation and also serves on the boards of SCAN Health Plan and CareOregon.
 For ten years, she served on the board of Legacy Health System in Portland, Oregon which she chaired from 2009-2013.
 She has been active on Governors Commissions on health, education and charitable giving as well as a director of various non-profit organizations.

 Bruce Allen Chernof, MD, FACP, currently serves as the President and Chief Executive Officer of The SCAN Foundation whose mission is to advance the development of a sustainable continuum of care for seniors.
 The SCAN Foundation is one of the largest foundations in the United States focused entirely on improving the quality of health and life for seniors.